 The lack of namespaces is another gripe, which further adds to the murky domain space of a PHP project.
 It’s not easy to see how objects relate to each other in terms of an organisational hierarchy in PHP, whereas this is a necessity in Java.

 I also find awkward that in PHP you are in the postion of having to import files in order to gain additional functionality rather than importing classes.
 While technically these two things might not be so different, conceptually they are.
 An imported file can have functions and variables defined with no association to an object that effectively become global in scope on import.
-Static classes can have the same effect in Java, but I think most Java programmers have by now learned to avoid using static objects altogether.
+Static classes can have the same effect in Java, but I think most Java programmers have by now learned to avoid using static objects for the most part.
 The default behavior in Java is to use instances of classes whereas in PHP the default behaviour for many still seems to be to use collections of functions and function libraries.

 I also find that PHP feels really quite verbose.
 All my PHP templates look rather ugly with echo statements littered everywhere.
 It’s not nearly as elegant as Freemarker.